chetmurthy/dune-ocaml-ppx-bug/README.md

 	Error: constant expected
 ```

+# Why doesn't this fail in `dune` ?

+`dune` doesn't use ocaml's `-ppx` facility -- it builds and invokes
+PPX rewriters directly before passing the results to ocamlc.

 # What's wrong?

 Well, ppx_expect needs a "library-name" arugment, and the format of that argument (after all shell-quoting has been removed) is